-Antennatus coccineus (Lesson, 1831) Freckled / Scarlet Frogfish
+Abantennarius coccineus (Lesson, 1831) Freckled / Scarlet Frogfish

-Name: Based on genetic studies, Antennarius coccineus has been newly assigned to the genus Antennatus (Arnold, 2012).
+Name: Based on genetic studies, Antennarius coccineus has been newly assigned to the genus Abantennarius (Pietsch & Arnold, 2020).

 Characteristics: Illicium (rod) is about the length of the second spine.
 Esca (lure, bait) looks like a small tuft, sometimes with dark swellings at the base.
 Dark basidorsal spot is not very pronounced.
-This species lacks a distinct tail base (dorsal and anal fins end at base of tail fin) which distinguishes it from the similar looking A. nummifer.
-Called Antennarius drombus in Hawaii (Pietsch and Grobecker, 1987, p.
-144).
+This species lacks a distinct tail base (dorsal and anal fins end at base of tail fin) which distinguishes it from the similar looking Ab. nummifer.
+Similar species Ab. drombus lives only in Hawaii (Pietsch & Gro-becker, 1987, Pietsch & Arnold, 2020).